clapham13/PUI2017_acs882/HW3_acs882/README.md

 For Part 1, it can also be noted that the Central Limit Therom appears to reveal itself through the increasingly-close-to-average means attained by running simulations on the distributions for larger sample sets, as opposed to the more erratic smaller sample sets.

 For Part 2, I didn't draw any conclusions (though my data did seem like it would reject the null hypothesis!), because it seemed that the requirements only went up to plotting of the data.
+I did this part alone - I couldn't find anyone to work with me!
+But will try to be more collaborative on future assignments.

+For Part 3, I worked alone, as well.
+This should be fairly self-explainatory.